A guide to tropicalizations: The Gr obner complex

 There is a projective scheme $\Hilb_p(\pdop^m_S)$ over the base scheme $S$ and a closed subscheme $\Univ_p(\pdop^m_S)$ of $\pdop^m_S\times_S \Hilb_p(\pdop^m_S)$ which is flat over $\Hilb_p(\pdop^m_S)$ and which has Hilbert polynomial $p$ such that for every scheme $Z$ over $S$, the map from the set of morphisms $Z \rightarrow \Hilb_p(\pdop^m_S)$ to the set of closed subschemes of $\pdop^m_Z$ with Hilbert polynomial $p$ and flat over $Z$, given by mapping $f$ to the inverse image scheme

 is a bijection.
 In other words, there is a bijective correspondence $Y \mapsto [Y]$ between the set of closed subschemes of $\pdop^m_Z$ which are flat over $Z$ and which have Hilbert polynomial $p$ and the set of $Z$-valued points of $\Hilb_p(\pdop^m_S)$.
 For a proof, we refer to \cite{Kol}, Section 1.1.
 Note that the Hilbert polynomial of a closed subscheme $Y$ of $\pdop^m_Z$ is defined for every fibre over a point $z$ of $Z$.
 If $Y$ is flat over $Z$ and if $Z$ is connected, then the Hilbert polynomial does not depend on the choice of $z$.

-We note also that it is enough to construct $\Hilb_p(\pdop^m)$ over $\zdop$ as we may obtain $\Hilb_p(\pdop^m_S)$ by base change to $S$.
-We may use this to obtain $\Hilb_p(\pdop^m_S)$ over $S=\Spec(K^\circ)$ with the same characteristic property even if the valuation ring $K^\circ$ is not noetherian.
-Indeed, every closed subscheme of $\pdop^m_S$ which is flat over $S$ is of finite presentation (use \cite{RG}, Corollaire 3.4.7), hence it is defined over a noetherian subring of $K^\circ$ and so we may apply the above result. \end{art}
+The valuation ring $K^\circ$ has not to be noetherian and so we cannot directly apply the above.
+However, the Hilbert scheme exists also for an arbitrary base scheme $S$ if we require that it represents the functor mapping $Z$ to the set of closed subschemes of $\pdop^m_Z$ with Hilbert polynomial $p$ and which are flat and {\it finitely presented} over $Z$ (see \cite{AK}, Corollary 2.8).
+Note that if $S=\Spec(K^\circ)$, then every closed subscheme of $\pdop^m_S$ which is flat over $S$ is of finite presentation (use \cite{RG}, Corollaire 3.4.7), hence it is defined over a noetherian subring of $K^\circ$ and so we can construct the Hilbert scheme $\Hilb_p(\pdop^m_S)$ from the noetherian case by base change. \end{art}

 \begin{art} \rm We briefly sketch the construction of the Hilbert scheme as far as we need it later.
 For simplicity, we restrict to the case $S=\Spec(F)$ for a field $F$.
 The general case follows similary using graded ideal sheaves instead of graded ideals.
 For details, we refer to \cite{Kol}, Section 1.1.